aws-samples/aws-terraform-pipeline/README.md

   ]
 }
 ```
-`branch` is the CodeCommit branch.
+`branch` is the branch to source.
 It defaults to "main" and may need to be altered if you are using pre-commit hooks that default to "master".

 `detect_changes` is used with third-party services, like GitHub.
 It enables AWS CodeConnections to invoke the pipeline when there is a commit to the repo.

 `kms_key` is the arn of an *existing* AWS KMS key.
 This input will encrypt the Amazon S3 bucket with a AWS KMS key of your choice.
 Otherwise the bucket will be encrypted using SSE-S3.
 Your AWS KMS key policy will need to allow codebuild and codepipeline to `kms:GenerateDataKey*` and `kms:Decrypt`.

-`access_logging_bucket` can be used to send S3 server access logs to your existing access logging bucket.
+`access_logging_bucket` S3 server access logs bucket ARN, enables server access logging on the S3 artifact bucket.

 `artifact_retention` controls the S3 artifact bucket retention period.
 It defaults to 90 (days).

 `codebuild_policy` replaces the [AWSAdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) IAM policy.
 This can be used if you want to scope the permissions of the pipeline.

-`build_timeout` is the codebuild project build timeout.
+`build_timeout` is the CodeBuild project build timeout.
 It defaults to 10 (minutes).

 `terraform_version` controls the terraform version (which image will be used from [hashicorp/terraform](https://hub.docker.com/r/hashicorp/terraform/tags)).